Eli Goldston Professor of Business Administration

 My research on trust falls into two broad categories.
 First, I study barriers to trust development, and focus on mechanisms that might help to overcome these barriers.
 One recent project analyzes over 150,000 pages of documents concerning 102-interfirm disputes to examine whether and when contracts facilitate vs. undermine inter-party trust and collaboration.
 In other work, I have used laboratory and field experiments to examine the psychological barriers that inhibit trust development among otherwise well-intentioned parties, and how parties might facilitate trust and reciprocity.
 Second, I study stakeholder trust in organizations.
 One recent project examines how organizations build trust with multiple stakeholder groups when the very nature of trust differs across groups.
 Another project looks at whether we need to rethink the nature of "trust in business" in light of the recent financial crisis (i.e., in the "post-bailout" economy).

-A third stream of research examines a phenomenon that my co-authors and I have termed Competitive Arousal.
+A fourth stream of research examines a phenomenon that my co-authors and I have termed Competitive Arousal.
 We find that some features of competitive contexts (e.g., time pressure, perceptions of rivalry, and the presence of an audience) can heighten physiological arousal and lead to a win-at-any-cost mindset.
 For example, as perceptions of rivalry and time pressure are heightened, competitor motivation seems to shift away from the initial goal of making the best decision and towards a new goal of winning at any cost.
 My work on this topic looks at when any why competitive arousal is likely to derail otherwise sound strategy, and how decision makers in a variety of contexts (e.g., negotiations, bidding wars, disputes, etc.) might avoid its ill effects.
 My most recent publication on the topic incorporates a field study, a field experiment, and a laboratory experiment to examine the effects of rivalry and time pressure on competitive motivation and behavior.